 Join the Honors College in traveling to Jordan to see how humanitarian aid workers are addressing the Syrian refugee crisis.
 This unique service-abroad opportunity will immerse students in the purpose, mission, and workings of a large-scale humanitarian healthcare agency aiding refugee populations fleeing from war and violence.

 Students will commit to four weeks of service at the Jordan Health Aid Society international (JHASi) in Amman, Jordan.
-This opportunity is open to all majors; however, preference will be given to students on a pre-health or business track, engineering and social sciences students, or those who can assist in the organization's headquarters with information technology (IT) and data science and management.
+This opportunity is open to all majors.
 The associated course counts toward the Medicine & Society, Global Engagement & Research, and Leadership Studies minors.
 Petitions to count HON 3306H for other degree plans may be considered at the department's/advisor's discretion.

 Weekend and cultural excursions will include Petra, the Dead Sea, Jarash, Ajloun Castle, Madaba, the Roman Ampitheatre, the Citadel, Aqaba, Wadi Rum, Wadi Mujib, local cooking classes, and more.
 Students will lodge with homestay families; survival Arabic classes are included for non-native speakers (please note there is no requirement for prior Arabic-language proficiency.)
 Students will also have full access to lectures associated with all programs at the School for International Training – Jordan.